-After the initial public offering of shares, Leungsuwan family shall own the Company's shares representing 46.85 percent of total issued and paid-up capital and also holding a management positions and authorized directors of the Company.
+After the initial public offering of shares, Leungsuwan family shall own the Company's shares representing 47.24 percent (as of December 31st, 2014) of total issued and paid-up capital and also holding a management positions and authorized directors of the Company.
 As a result, they can control its operations and management and the majority votes in the shareholders' meeting.
-However, the Company has three sets of committees and sub-committees, that is, Board of Directors, Executive Committee and Audit Committee, with a clear limitation of authority; therefore, the Company's operation can meet the standards and be easily inspected.
+However, the Company has four sets of committees and sub-committees, that is, Board of Directors, Executive Committee, Audit Committee, and Nomination and Remuneration Committee, with a clear limitation of authority; therefore, the Company's operation can meet the standards and be easily inspected.
 Besides, the Company hires an internal audit company directly reporting to the Audit Committee to allow more efficient verification of transparency as well as to well balance the power.
 The Company has also implemented standard procedures of any transactions related to its directors, major shareholders or controllers, and conflicting individuals, that is, such individuals will have no authority to approve such transactions.
 This procedure helps diminish any risk that may occur.